Skip to footer content

 $vbLabelText $csharpLabel

 IronXL's typed value properties (StringValue, DecimalValue, IntValue, DateTimeValue) handle conversions safely, returning default values for invalid data rather than throwing exceptions.
-This avoids tedious manual work, such as creating a new string for each property after parsing.
+This avoids tedious manual work like creating a new string for each property after parsing.
 This defensive approach ensures robust applications that handle imperfect data gracefully.
+The library's cell data format support ensures numeric values maintain precision and dates preserve their formatting.

-The library also supports nullable types and custom parsing logic when needed, allowing for the accommodation of complex business rules without sacrificing simplicity.
+The library also supports nullable types and custom parsing logic when needed, accommodating complex business rules without sacrificing simplicity.
+For advanced scenarios, you can leverage IronXL's formula evaluation to apply calculations directly within the parsed data, or use conditional formatting to highlight data anomalies.

 How to Convert CSV to Excel Format?